pnp/graph-connectors-samples/samples/azure-logicapps-servicenow/README.md

 ```bash
 az deployment group create --name LaDeployment --resource-group $appName --template-uri "https://raw.githubusercontent.com/kevmcdonk/S4MSC-ServiceNow/main/template.json" --parameters connections_servicenow_name=$appName region=$region tenantId=$newTenantId clientId=$newAppId secret=$newSecret snowInstance=$snowInstance snowUsername=$snowUsername snowPassword=$snowPassword
 ```
+(Note that a bicep template is also included should you wish to deploy locally).

 - Go to Azure AD in the portal and consent the API permission
 - Go to the Resource Group and select the ServiceNow connector